 It’s possible the version of TikTok running on your iPhone is out of date, and that the error you’re experiencing has already been fixed by an update.
 Open App Store and tap on your account icon in the upper right-hand corner of the screen.

 Scroll down to see a list of your apps with available updates.
 If TikTok is on the list, tap Update to its right.

 Delete & Reinstall The TikTok App

-Deleting TikTok and reinstalling the app will give it a completely fresh start on your iPhone.
+Deleting and reinstalling TikTok will give it a completely fresh start on your iPhone.
 It’s possible a software file has become corrupt within the app, which could be causing a variety of problems.

-To delete TikTok, lightly press and hold on the app icon until a small X appears.
-Tap the X, then tap Delete to uninstall TikTok on your iPhone.
+Press and hold on the TikTok app icon until the menu opens.
+Tap Remove App -> Delete App -> Delete to uninstall TikTok on your iPhone.

-Note: Your TikTok account won’t be deleted when you uninstall the app on your iPhone, but you may need to log in again after reinstalling the app.
+Your TikTok account won’t be deleted when you uninstall the app on your iPhone, but you may need to log in again after reinstalling the app.

-If you really love TikTok and want to reinstall it, open the App Store and tap on the Search tab in the lower right-hand corner of the screen.
-Then, type “TikTok” in the search box and tap Search.
+To reinstall TikTok, open the App Store and tap on the Search tab in the lower right-hand corner of the screen.
+Then, type “TikTok” into the search box and tap Search.

 TikTok On The Clock